gadgieOps/IaC/vagrant/k8s-staging/README.md

 This Vagrant configuration sets up a **three-node Kubernetes staging cluster** using Ubuntu 24.04 virtual machines, powered by the `vmware_desktop` provider.

-Each VM is provisioned with a static IP, dedicated disk, and custom compute resources — perfect for testing multi-node environments like Kubernetes.

 Cloud-init is used to configure provision the VMs.
 The intention is to not rely on Vagrant's in built mechanisms and to focus on building a realistic representation of my physical infastructure.
+There is effort to disable some of vagrant's mechanisms as to try and more closely imitate the production environment.

 ---